SuperbTUM/real-time-ReID-tracking/README.md

 **ReID training**

+Although some checkpoints are available, you are still advised to train your Re-ID model with Market1501.
+Due to privacy issue, some datasets are no longer open to the public and not acceptable to the academy as well.
-You will need to train your Re-ID model with Market1501.
-In the [reid](https://github.com/SuperbTUM/real-time-person-ReID-tracking/tree/main/reid) folder, you can see how we build the model as well train the model.
+In the [reid](https://github.com/SuperbTUM/real-time-ReID-tracking/tree/main/reid) folder, you can see how we build the model as well train the model.
 There are a few versions of models.

-The intuition is to construct a lite backbone for mobile development and real-time tracking.
+The main focus of the project is to construct a lite backbone for mobile development and real-time tracking.

-We include a model zoo, with CNN-based re-id models, and vision transformer based models, where you can access all of them in the [backbones](https://github.com/SuperbTUM/real-time-person-ReID-tracking/tree/main/reid/backbones) folder.
+But still, we include a model zoo, with CNN-based re-id models, and vision transformer based models, where you can access all of them in the [backbones](https://github.com/SuperbTUM/real-time-person-ReID-tracking/tree/main/reid/backbones) folder.
 We train the model on both image-based dataset and video-based dataset(w/. ground truth), and the scripts can be access under the same folder.

 ```python